abencomoc/triton-eks/README.md

 # triton-eks
-Test environment to test different models and chips using Triton on EKS
+Test environment to benchmark different models and chips using Triton on EKS